-his direction, Atty.

-Nicholas Katzenbach wil

-a law suit challenging

-constitutionality of the

-sissippi poll tax.
+Mr. Johnson announced that at 1 p.m.
+Saturday at his direction, Atty.
+Gen. Nicholas Katzenbach will file a law suit challenging the constitutionality of the Mississippi poll tax.

 "This," he said, "will begin the legal process which, I confidently believe, will very soon prohibit any state from requiring the payment of